dddrrreee/cs140e-25win/labs/10-interleave-checker/README.md

     You should look at the tests to see how the tool works.

 Checkoff:
- - pass the tests.
+ - Do part 1 and part 2.
- - add a couple non-ridiculous ai-generated tests and find bugs (or not if it gets it right!)
+ - Add a couple non-ridiculous ai-generated tests and find bugs (or not if it gets it right!)

+ - Ideally (but not required) do part 3 and 4 or some extensions.
+   This is a great extension lab.

 -----------------------------------------------------------------------
 ### Background